 Once again, science fiction is becoming science fact, and even though we’ve watched this unravel on the big screen and flicked through countless novels — we are unprepared.
 We’re caught in semi-sentient headlights.

 McDonalds burgers will be made without chefs.

 It will happen, and it has already begun.
 Imagine the uproar when it happens at scale.
-No government wants millions of jobless people, so as things stand governments are incentivised to halt innovation.
+No government wants millions of jobless people, so as things stand governments are incentivized to halt innovation.
 If innovation is an issue, I personally believe the system is broken.

 This is a crisis.
 A large crisis.
-In fact, if you’ve got a moment, it’s a twelve-storey crisis with a magnificent entrance hall, carpeting throughout, 24-hour portage, and an enormous sign on the roof, saying ‘This Is a Large Crisis’.
+In fact, if you’ve got a moment, it’s a twelve-story crisis with a magnificent entrance hall, carpeting throughout, 24-hour portage, and an enormous sign on the roof, saying ‘This Is a Large Crisis’.
 A large crisis requires a large plan.

 A Large Plan